sendbird/sendbird-uikit-react/samples/README.md

 ### Channel preview item

-The **renderChannelPreview** is a `ReactElement` prop in the **ChannelList** component which allows you to customize channel preview by setting a function.
+The **renderChannelPreview** is a `ReactElement` prop in the **<GroupChannelList />** component which allows you to customize channel preview by setting a function.
 This prop provides two arguments: **channel** and **onLeaveChannel**.
 The **channel** refers to a `GroupChannel` object which is a collection of properties necessary to render the current channel view.
 The **onLeaveChannel** has a callback function as an argument which can be implemented with custom code for events related to the corresponding user action.

 Try your [channel preview item on StackBlitz](https://stackblitz.com/edit/sendbird-uikit-react-custom-channel-preview-uekro8)